DanielZambelli/campaign-scheduler/README.md

   * `force`, boolean, optional, defaults: false- use cautiously, when true tabels are recreated dropping any data
   * `logging`, boolean, optional, defaults: false
 * `worker`, object
-  * `callback`, function- handle when actions are invoked
+  * `callback`, function- when its time to trigger an action, the callback is invoked
-  * `concurrency`, integer, optional, defaults: 200- number of actions to process concurrently
+  * `concurrency`, integer, optional, defaults: 200- actions to process concurrently
   * `pollInterval`, integer, optional, defaults: 15000- milliseconds between polls

 #### `init()`
-Connects the database, creates the schema if provided and synchronizes the 3 tabels: cs_campaigns, cs_schedules and cs_actions.
+Connects to database, creates the schema (if provided) and synchronizes the 3 tabels: cs_campaigns, cs_schedules and cs_actions.

 #### `define(campaign)`
-Saves or updates an existing campaign.
-Campaigns acts as templates and used when scheduling:
+Creates a new or update an existing campaign.
+Campaigns are templates defining actions and when they should trigger relatively e.g. in 2 days.
+Campaigns are used when scheduling:
 * `id`, string- e.g. "myCampaign1"
 * `active`, boolean, optional, defaults: false- inactivating a campaign removes its scheduled pending actions so that actions are not triggered.
-Activating a campaign reschdules pending actions.
+Activating a campaign reschdules pending actions
 * `actions`, array of objects:
   * `id`, string- unique id e.g. "action1", once set **dont change it**, history depends on it.
   * `interval`, object- when should the scheduled action trigger e.g. { offset: '1day 2hours 25minutes' } or for a random datetime within a range {  offset: '2days-5days', time: '10:00-15:00'}
   * `callback`, object- passed to `worker.callback` function for dispatching.
 Reqiures `id` and optionally any other properties e.g. `{ id: 'sendEmail', view: 'msgTemplate1' }`

 #### `schedule(campaignId, subject)`
-Schedules campaign actions at the correct date time for the subject:
+Schedules campaign actions for the specific date time (e.g. 2030-01-01-22:00) for the subject:
 * `campaignId`, string- e.g. "myCampaign1"
 * `subject`, string- e.g. "contact#1"